|

 him."

-don't wish you to do that.
-I will not let him make such a challenge."
+Doctor, I don’t wish you to do that.
+I will not let him make such

-I operate."
-He held her near him for a while to show her he wasn't
+not how I operate.”
+He held her near him for a while to show her

-angry at her for not telling him about the possibility of a challenge.
+he wasn’t angry at her for not telling him about the possibility

-Then he told her to go and fetch her paint box and continue her tasks
+of a challenge.
+Then he told her to go and fetch her paint box and continue

-as she would any day.
-He brought the loom from the workshop and threaded
+her tasks as she would any day.
+He brought the loom from the workshop

-the warp.
-She smiled as he sat next to her in the warm sunshine and shared
+and threaded the warp.
+She smiled as he sat next to her in the warm sunshine

-the simple tasks of her life.
-He smiled because although the repetitive
+and shared the simple tasks of her life.
+He smiled because although the

-simplicity of weaving a piece of cloth was something he might be expected
+repetitive simplicity of weaving a piece of cloth was something he might

-to find beneath him, with all his vast scientific knowledge, he in fact
+be expected to find beneath him, with all his vast scientific knowledge,

-enjoyed the honest simplicity of the work and was proud of the cloth he
+he in fact enjoyed the honest simplicity of the work and was proud of

 "He doesn't need us," Wyn said.
 "Not for the moment."

-Even with the three of them on board, he was lonely in his own head.
-Their
+usually.
+Even with the three of them on board he was lonely in his own

-friendship was only a small lightening of his burden.
-But Dominique allowed
+head.
+Their friendship was only a small lightening of his burden.
+But

-him to set his burden aside for a little while and nobody would begrudge
+Dominique allowed him to set his burden aside for a little while and nobody

 it looked among the trees.
-But they were less sure of it down on the ground.
+They were less sure of it down on the ground.

 Still, they followed what looked like well-used paths through the forest